sgsabbage/fastapi-filterstyles/README.md

 ### Filter class

-Irregardless of style, the first thing to do is build your filter class.
+Irrespective of style, the first thing to do is build your filter class.
 This is a Pydantic object that represents the filters you want to accept.
 It can contain any combination of standard library types such as `bool`, `int` and `str`, as well as fields that inherit from the `BaseFilter` class of this package.
 The package only provides a few at the moment, with more to come as I add them.

 Because BaseFilters are also Pydantic objects, the data parsing functionality works identically, and will generate a human-readable set of errors should the parsing fail (e.g. passing a random string to a UUID field).